keneil2/the-bugTracker/README.md

 To-do tommarrow
   Project managers Role/ respensiblity Responsibilities of a Project Manager
-Create Projects: Allow project managers to create new projects.
+Create Projects: Allow project managers to create new projects. #done Assign Developers to Projects: Enable project managers to assign developers to specific projects. #done but not sure how to fit project manager into it currently

-Assign Developers to Projects: Enable project managers to assign developers to specific projects.
+to-do
 Manage Bugs: Allow project managers to view and assign bugs to developers.
+I want to allow them to only see developers assigned the their projects ?

 Track Progress: Provide tools for project managers to track the progress of projects and bugs.